 In April of 2007, Ms. Rozen was awarded the Daniel Finkelstein Commencement Award for her paper entitled, “BLACKLISTING TENANT BLACKLISTS: A CHARGE FOR NEW YORK LEGISLATURES.”

 She also co-authored a pamphlet on tenant blacklisting with the Honorable Gerald Lebovits for the New York State Bar Association.
 That pamphlet can be found here: The Use of Tenant Screening Reports and Tenant Blacklisting

 Jen, her brother and sister were truly raised by a village.
 Jen's spirit for protecting families derives from the integral roles that her mother, grandparents and aunt all played in her upbringing.
-She currently lives in South Slope, Brooklyn with her bold wife, creative college-bound son, spirited 3 year-old daughter, dog Dezi and cat Timone.
-Before she began her work as a tenant and consumer advocate, Jen worked tirelessly as a civil rights advocate focusing on the rights of LGBTQ folks, people of color, differently abled individuals and the working class.
+She currently lives in South Slope, Brooklyn with her bold wife, creative college-bound son, spirited 6 year-old, dog Dezi and cat Timone.
+Before she began her work as a tenant and consumer advocate, Jen worked tirelessly as a civil rights advocate focusing on economic justice and the rights of LGBTQ folks, people of color and differently abled individuals.

 New York, 2008

 New York Law School, New York, New York, J.D.

 Honors: Cum Laude, Daniel Finkelstein Writing Award, Law Review, Joseph Solomon Public Interest Fellowship, Justice Action Center Honors Program

 Honors: Cum Laude, Dean's List, Ithaca College Campus Life Award, Who's Who at American Colleges and Universities